karatasbora/me/README.md

 * **Google Verification:** Integrated via meta tag.
 * **JSON-LD:** Structured `Person` schema included for rich search results.

-## 📄 License
+## © Copyright

-This project is open source.
-Feel free to use it as a template for your own resume.
+**Copyright © 2025 Bora Karataş.
+All Rights Reserved.**

+This repository is for personal portfolio demonstration purposes only.
+You are welcome to review the code, but you may not reproduce, distribute, or use this code as a template without permission.

 ---